Derrick Mehmen

 Derrick Mehmen (born May 30, 1985) is an American professional mixed martial artist currently competing in the Heavyweight division for the Titan Fighting Championships.
 A professional competitor since 2006, Mehmen has also made appearances in Strikeforce, Bellator, and World Series of Fighting.

 Background

-Mehmen was a two-time conference high school wrestling champion for Denver High School in his hometown of Denver, Iowa, placing fourth in the state meet as a junior.
+Mehmen was a two-time conference wrestling champion for Denver High School in his hometown of Denver, Iowa, placing fourth in the state meet as a junior.
 He later became an NJCAA All-American at Ellsworth Community College, placing fifth in the 2007 national meet before transferring to the University of Iowa, where he continued to compete in collegiate wrestling after originally signing a letter of intent to compete for South Dakota State University.
 Mehmen majored in communication studies.

 Mixed martial arts career

 Bellator MMA

 Mehmen made his Bellator debut against David Branch and lost via submission in the second round.

 Strikeforce

 Mehmen made his Strikeforce debut against Roy Jones and won via unanimous decision.
 He next fought Gian Villante at Strikeforce: Barnett vs. Cormier and lost via unanimous decision.